EEG-Vision/HierarchicalCLIP-ViT/README.md

 ## Datasets
 - **EEGCVPR40**
 - **ThoughtViz**

+## Results
+Our model achieves state-of-the-art results on both datasets, with significant improvements in IS and FID metrics compared to previous approaches.
+See the full evaluation results in the results/ folder.

 ## Conclusion
 HierarchicalCLIP-ViT advances EEG-based image reconstruction, combining transformer models and hierarchical feature extraction to significantly improve the quality of generated images.